cheredia19/paris-2024-osg-athetes/README.md

   data={{
     url: 'by_country_over_100.csv'
   }}
-  title="Countries with over 100 athletes"
+  title="Countries with 100 or more athletes"
   xAxis="country"
   yAxis="number_athletes"
 />

+More than eight out of 10 countries have less than 100 athletes (83.8%).
+Ninety-nine have fewer than ten representatives.
+These include Kuwait, Palestine, Panama, and Cameroon, among others.

 <PlotlyBarChart
   data={{